sola-st/MetaCodeSum/README.md

 # MetaCodeSum
-A meta learning based apporach for code summarization
+A meta learning based approach for code summarization